-The performance measure for the internal measure (25% of the total award) will be the Company's compounded annual growth rate in earnings per share measured against internal goals over a three-year performance period.
-The performance measure for the external measure (50% of the total award) will be total shareholder return compared to peers over a three-year performance period.
+The performance measure for the internal measure (33% of the performance-based award) will be the Company's compounded annual growth rate in earnings per share measured against internal goals over a three-year performance period.
+The performance measure for the external measure (67% of the performance-based award) will be total shareholder return compared to peers over a three-year performance period.

-The Chief Executive Officer proposed, and the Compensation Committee and Board agreed, to not increase his salary for 2013, despite the significantly improved financial performance of the Company in 2012.
-The other Named Executive Officers, including Mr. Moore, exceeded Mr. Jones' performance expectations for 2012, and based on his recommendations, the Compensation Committee increased the base salary of each of the Named Executive Officers, with the exception of Mr. Moore, who declined a salary increase due to the fact his salary was already within the targeted range for compatible positions with the Company's peer group.
+The Compensation Committee and Board agreed to increase the base salary for 2015 for the CEO in recognition of the strong financial progress of the Company in 2014, the fact Mr. Jones had not received a base salary increase in seven years, and the recognition of the advancements made in the Company through the acquisition of four banks in 2014 to position the Company for accelerated growth in higher growth markets.
+The other Named Executive Officers met or exceeded Mr. Jones' performance expectations for 2014, and based on his recommendations, the Compensation Committee increased the base salary of each of the Named Executive Officers between 2 and 4 percent, with the exception of Mr. Moore, who received no increase since his salary was within the targeted range for comparable positions within the Company's peer group.